Note: Page in process of being revised/rewritten (17th-18th Feb). Come back on 19th for the finished version.

 - Elizabeth Crawford’s web site Woman and Her Sphere contains much information relevant to Annie, her associates and relevant events of the period.

 About me: my interest in Annie’s work started after visiting the Painting Light and Hope exhibition at Manchester Art Gallery in 2018 and wondering what other works by Annie are still in existence.
 I created this web site to share my interest and findings, which has since led to the rediscovery of several lost or unknown works and new information about existing ones, as well as an improved appreciation of the work of Susan Isabel Dacre.
-Other interests include supporting the veterans’ charity I work for, running, travelling, photography and occasionally sketching.
+My other interests include supporting the veterans’ charity I work for, running, travelling, photography and occasionally sketching.

 Jonathan Russell, Sep 2025 (swynnerton.blog@gmail.com).

 Web site registered 18 Oct 2018.
-This page last updated 23 Nov 2025.
+This page last updated 17 Feb 2026.